 - 1. Failure to comply with the terms and conditions of the participation agreement. - 2.
 Failure to submit an annual renewal application. - 3.
 Knowingly withholding or misrepresenting material facts relied upon by ITG. - 4.
 Fraud, theft, dishonesty or misappropriation of funds or documents. - 5.
 Deterioration of the participant's financial condition adversely affecting the participant's ability to provide services on behalf of ITG. - 6.
-A finding by ITG's director of material noncompliance with the Code of Iowa, the Iowa Administrative Code, manuals, and any other written instructions given by ITG.
+A finding by ITG's director of material noncompliance with the Code of Iowa, the Iowa Administrative Code, manuals, and any other written instructions given by ITG. - 7.
+Other factors as determined by ITG.177

-165 Section 6(c), Additional Terms and Conditions, Iowa Title Guaranty Participation Agreement.
+177 Iowa Admin.
+Code r.
+265-9.6(14); Section 10(a), Additional Terms and Conditions, Iowa Title Guaranty Participation Agreement.